intel/ARM_NEON_2_x86_SSE/ReadMe.md

 If NEON2SSE_DISABLE_PERFORMANCE_WARNING macro is defined, then the performance warnings are disabled.

 For more information and license please read the NEON_2_SSE.h content.

+The unit tests set used for ARM NEON - x86 SSE conformance verification is  https://github.com/christophe-lyon/arm-neon-tests